Tis Hazari clash: Fresh CCTV footage shows Lawyers chasing, harassing woman DCP

 Several videos and CCTV footages have been surfaced from the court complex and nearby areas that showed the violence.

-Beside the video, a five-minute audio tape of a policeman, who was seriously injured in Saturday's violent clashes at Tis Hazari court, had earlier disclosed that Monika Bhardwaj, present on the spot was allegedly abused and roughed up by the lawyers and a desperate attempt was made to snatch away her PSO's service revolver.
+Besides the video, a five-minute audiotape of a policeman, who was seriously injured in Saturday's violent clashes at Tis Hazari court, had earlier disclosed that Monika Bhardwaj, present on the spot was allegedly abused and roughed up by the lawyers and a desperate attempt was made to snatch away her PSO's service revolver.

 Meanwhile on Thursday, three senior Delhi Police officers, including two IPS officers, were transferred following a directive the Delhi High Court.